SceneMaker/VisualSceneMaker/plugins/yallah/README.md

 For the YALLAH counterpart, see:

 * The main YALLAH project at <https://github.com/yallah-team/YALLAH>
-* The C# script at <https://github.com/yallah-team/YALLAH/tree/master/UnityProjects/YallahTestbed/Assets/YALLAH/Scripts/vsm>
+* The C# script(s) at <https://github.com/yallah-team/YALLAH/tree/master/UnityProjects/YallahTestbed/Assets/YALLAH/Scripts/vsm>

 ## Configuration